What are my rights as a salaried employee in Arizona?

 Are Salaried Employees Eligible for Breaks and Leaves in Arizona?

 There is no provision for rest or meal breaks for salaried employees under Arizona leave laws.
 Similarly, employees in the state are not guaranteed paid or unpaid vacation leave.
-However, the state laws require all employers except small businesses to provide paid sick leave to employees.
+However, state laws require all employers except small businesses to provide paid sick leave to employees.

-Paid sick leave is compensated at the same rate as regular pay and employees continue to enjoy all other benefits when they are on sick leave.
+Paid sick leave is compensated at the same rate as regular pay, and employees continue to enjoy all other benefits when they are on sick leave.
 Employees whose employer has 15 or more employees accrue paid sick leave at a rate of one hour for every 30 hours worked for up to 40 days a year.
-Employees whose employers have less than 15 employees accrue sick leave at the same rate but their earned sick time is capped at 24 days a year.
+Employees whose employers have less than 15 employees accrue sick leave at the same rate, but their earned sick time is capped at 24 days a year.

 The state has separate requirements on paid and unpaid leave for salaried employees of state agencies as follows: